jeff-griffith-dev/keeper-docket/docs/01-spec/docket-domain-model.md

 1. A MeetingSeries must have exactly one `moderator` SeriesParticipant at all times.
 2. `ActionItem.responsibleId` must be a `moderator` or `invited` participant in the parent series.
 3. Finalized Minutes are immutable — no writes to Minutes, Topic, InfoItem, or ActionItem beneath a finalized Minutes.
 ActionItemNotes may still be appended after finalization, but only as `post-meeting` phase.
 The `meeting`-phase note set is permanently closed at finalization.
+4. Abandoned Minutes are immutable.
+No writes to any record beneath an abandoned Minutes are permitted after abandonment, except post-meeting ActionItemNote appends.
-4. Archived MeetingSeries are read-only — no new Minutes, no edits to any existing record.
+5. Archived MeetingSeries are read-only — no new Minutes, no edits to any existing record.
-5. ActionItemNotes are append-only — no updates or deletes.
+6. ActionItemNotes are append-only — no updates or deletes.
-6. Labels marked `isSystem = true` cannot be deleted.
+7. Labels marked `isSystem = true` cannot be deleted.
-7. `Minutes.previousMinutesId` must reference a Minutes in the same MeetingSeries.
+8. `Minutes.previousMinutesId` must reference a Minutes in the same MeetingSeries.
-8. A User can hold only one role per MeetingSeries (`SeriesParticipant` unique constraint on `(seriesId, userId)`).
+9. A User can hold only one role per MeetingSeries (`SeriesParticipant` unique constraint on `(seriesId, userId)`).
+10. A new Minutes cannot be created for a series while any draft Minutes exists anywhere in the chain (`UNRESOLVED_DRAFTS_EXIST`).
+11. `abandonmentNote` is required when transitioning a Minutes to `abandoned`.
+An empty or null note is rejected.
+12. ActionItem `abandoned` status is system-set only.
+No caller may set an ActionItem to `abandoned` directly.

 ---